JuliaAI/MLJ.jl/docs/src/composing_models.md

   become the default value for the field `ridge` of the new `WrappedRidgeI` struct.

-- It is important to have labelled the target source, as in `ys = source(y, kind=:target)`, to ensure the network is exported as a *supervised* model.
+- It is important to have labeled the target source, as in `ys = source(y, kind=:target)`, to ensure the network is exported as a *supervised* model.